sjt-moon/concurrentAndDesignPatternTutorial/README.md

 ### merge sort
 becomes faster given more than 3 million elements to be sorted

 ### quick sort
 same as above

+### readers and writers problem
+The original problem is illustrated here [wiki](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem).
+Multiple readers try to read the shared content while a writer might update the content.
+When updaing, no reader could access the resource.
+However, multiple readers could read in parallel.
+(What is true parallel?
+No locks and multiple cores could assign multiple tasks in each CPU at the same time).

+Two locks are not sufficient.
+You need a waiting queue.
+(A semaphore with single resource could be sufficient)

 ## design patterns
 ### visitor pattern